agda/agda/doc/user-manual/tools/generating-latex.rst

 .. note::

-  The :file:`agda.sty` shipped with Agda is located at :file:`{${AGDA_DIR}}/latex/agda.
-Since version 2.6.2, the Agda data directory is printed by option :option:`--print-agda-data-dir`.
+  The :file:`agda.sty` shipped with Agda is located at :file:`{${Agda_datadir}}/latex/agda.
+Since version 2.6.2, the Agda data directory can be printed using the option :option:`--print-agda-dir`, which has been an alias of :option:`--print-agda-data-dir` since 2.6.4.1.
 Thus, you can get hold of the class file via :samp:`cat $(agda --print-agda-data-dir)/latex/agda.sty`.

 .. _unicode-latex: